Xi Jinping Thought on Diplomacy: Reception

 Foreign observers have noted that China and the rest of the world play by different rules under Xi Jinping Thought on Diplomacy.
 This perceived endorsement of Chinese exceptionalism has been criticized as problematic.
 Wolf warrior diplomacy seems to be positively perceived by the domestic audience, especially those with a more Chinese nationalist point of view.

 In terms of theory, parallels have been drawn to Maoist international relations theory, in particular to Mao Zedong's Three Worlds Theory.

+The Global Security Initiative has been described as a "concrete manifestation" of Xi Jinping Thought on Diplomacy.